ansabkhaliq/backend/API.md

     "status": "success"
   }
   ```
 ### 3.8 import metadata
   **This is not a api that front end can access.
-These are supposed to be called by the Postman or another similar tool that allow you to make calls to the REST API.**
+These are supposed to be called by the Postman and Utility that allow you to make calls to the REST API.**
-  **This method is repsonbile for getting the latest  3d model's metadata**
+  **This method is responbile for getting the latest  3d model's metadata**
 - **Request**

    - Send **POST** to `/updateProducts`